 If you think you're going to get deer to cross in this spot, you're crazy!

-Buck is enjoying this old safety film about watching out for deer in the roads.
+Buck is enjoying this old safety film about looking out for deer in the roads.

 Buck is starting to get really annoyed with his new roommate.
 It's a little edgy, but certainly gets people's attention.